ProFeel Life International

 Glycine

-The simplest amino acid structurally, playing a key role in protein synthesis and acting as an inhibitory neurotransmitter in the central nervous system.
+The structurally simplest amino acid, playing a fundamental role in protein synthesis and as an inhibitory neurotransmitter in the central nervous system.

 Glycine acts as an inhibitory neurotransmitter in the spinal cord and brainstem, which accounts for its calming properties.
 It also modulates the activity of NMDA receptors involved in cognitive processes.